 David describes Turnip as being especially suitable for texts which may benefit from a rougher or more salty sensibility.
 I suspect that while this is true, this is also his humility talking.
 Turnip’s clarity, accessibility, and sheer functionality make it suitable for a much wider range of purposes.
 My girlfriend’s unsolicited reaction to seeing it set in the format of a novel was “I would think about buying a book set in this just for the typeface.”
 She meant it.
 Turnip deserves our attention and use.

-Note: Turnip is the current text typeface for Typographica.org.
+Note: at the time of this review, Turnip was the text typeface for Typographica.org.